Sasan-Yavari/kalah/README.md

 This program created based on [Backbase](https://backbase.com/) home assignment task for hiring process.

+## Design

+All the classes inside this program are created to be testable, readable and maintainable and the program itself is easy to deploy.
+I am tried to follow `KISS` and `Clean Architecture` principles.

+Followings are the packages and layers of the program:

+- `game` package is the main package for game domain.
+We can access to a game using an implementation of `DataAccess` class.
+This package contains `BoardEntity` class as the main entity of the game and the `Controller` class as the controller layer of the game.
+Also the `DataAccess` interface is the database layer entry point.
+Any type of `DataAccess` can be implemented to handle the data storage process.
+Users of `DataAccess` does not know anything about the implementation according to Clean Architecture principles.

+- `ui` layer is the highest layer that depends on almost everything and we can change it easily because no layer is depended on it.
+RESTFull api `RestUserInterface` implemented as the main interaction point with the game but we can implement other types of user interfaces like graphical ones.

+### Design Patterns

+- `InMemoryDataAccess` is implemented according to `Singleton` pattern.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.